Food & Nutrition Services

 - All negative account balances are the parent/guardian's responsibility to bring up to, at least, a $0.00 balance.

-- "Low Balance Alert" notifications are sent to parent/guardian's email of record with the district everyday their student's account balance falls below $5.00.
-Parents/guardians have the choice to toggle on and off the "low balance alert" notifications in Skyward Family Access.
+- "Low Balance Alerts" are sent to the parent/guardian email of record with the district every day their student's account balance falls below $5.00.
+Parents/guardians have the option to toggle this alert notification on or off in Skyward Family Access.

-- Parents can monitor their child's accounts at any time in Skyward Family Access.
+- Parents can monitor their child's accounts 24/7 in Skyward Family Access.

 Our Taco Meat is made with chicken to help comply with the USDA guidelines for sodium content

 SUBSTITUTE HELP NEEDED